-An effective metric for this type of output is content impact metric, which is defined as the time in days (or hours) over which the number of click through to a post reduces to an unexpected low of what it was when first published and distributed.
+An effective metric for this type of output is the content impact metric, which is defined as the time in days (or hours) over which the number of clicks through to a post reduces to an unexpected low of what it was when first published and distributed.

 Other things being equal, content that sustains over a long period will win over the content with a shorter life span.